Mayonnaise: Uses

-Chile

 Chile is the world's third major per capita consumer of mayonnaise and first in Latin America.
 Commercial mayonnaise became widely accessible in the 1980s.
-It is a common topping for completos.

-Europe

 Guidelines issued in September 1991 by Europe's Federation of the Condiment Sauce Industries recommend that mayonnaise should contain at least 70% oil and 5% liquid egg yolk.
 The Netherlands incorporated this guideline in 1998 into the law Warenwetbesluit Gereserveerde aanduidingen in article 4.
 Most available brands easily exceed these targets.
 In countries influenced by French culture, mustard is also a common ingredient that acts as an additional emulsifier.

-Japan

 Japanese mayonnaise is typically made with rice vinegar, which gives it a flavor different from mayonnaise made from distilled vinegar.
 Apart from salads, it is popular with dishes such as okonomiyaki, takoyaki and yakisoba and may also accompany katsu and karaage.
 It is most often sold in soft plastic squeeze bottles.
 Its texture is thicker than most Western commercial mayonnaise.
-(Q.P.) is the most popular brand of Japanese mayonnaise, advertised with a Kewpie doll logo.
+Kewpie (Q.P.) is the most popular brand of Japanese mayonnaise, advertised with a Kewpie doll logo.
 The vinegar is a proprietary blend containing apple and malt vinegars.
 The Kewpie company was started in 1925 by Tochiro Nakashima, whose goal was to create a condiment that made eating vegetables more enjoyable.

-Russia

 Mayonnaise is very popular in Russia, where it is made with sunflower oil and soybean oil.
 A 2004 study showed that Russia is the only market in Europe where more mayonnaise than ketchup is sold.
 It is used as a sauce in the most popular salads in Russia, such as Olivier salad (also known as Russian salad), dressed herring, and many others.
 Leading brands are Calvé (marketed by Unilever) and Sloboda (marketed by Efko).

-United States

 Commercial mayonnaise marketed in jars originated in Philadelphia in 1907 when Amelia Schlorer began marketing a mayonnaise recipe originally used in salads sold in her family's grocery store.
 Mrs. Schlorer's mayonnaise was an instant success with local customers and eventually grew into the Schlorer Delicatessen Company.
 Around the same time in New York City, a family from Vetschau, Germany, at Richard Hellmann's delicatessen on Columbus Avenue, featured his wife's homemade recipe in salads sold in their delicatessen.
 The condiment quickly became so popular that Hellmann began selling it in "wooden boats" that were used for weighing butter.
 In 1912, Mrs. Hellmann's mayonnaise was mass-marketed and was trademarked in 1926 as Hellmann's Blue Ribbon Mayonnaise.
-After numerous corporate iterations, Hellmann's is now marketed in the Eastern United States and as Best Foods Mayonnaise in the Western United States.
+After numerous corporate iterations, it is sold as Hellmann's in the Eastern United States and as Best Foods Mayonnaise in the Western United States.
 Mayonnaise sales are about US$1.3 billion per year in the U.S.